jezhumble/lapm/assignments-remote.md

 Continuous assessment will be used for this course---there is no final exam.
 Grades will be allocated as follows:

 * 20% in total for your group homework assignments;
-* 30% for your 25 minute final project group presentation and supporting material;
+* 30% for your 25 minute final project group presentation (20%) and supporting material (10%), see below;
-* 40% for a set of weekly homework assignments as described in the [syllabus](/syllabus.html) which take the form of exercises, tests, or essays.
+* 40% for a set of weekly homework assignments as described in the [syllabus](/syllabus-remote.html) which take the form of exercises, tests, or essays.
 These are retrospective and will reflect on the lessons learned from the previous class;
 * 10% for a 1,000 word long essay.

 # Group work